 It’s also extremely important to note that study after study after study has shown no injury prevention benefit to stretching — as covered above — and that includes tendon injuries.
 Tendons are clearly not getting injured any less frequently in people who stretch a lot.
 If you want to reduce the chances of your tendons rupturing, then the way to do it is to expose them to a bunch of activities.
 Push the envelope just a little: enough that they are challenged, but not brutalized!
 Just the right amount of stimulation.

 There is really only one “benefit” to stretching that seems to be clear and (almost) uncontroversial: it does increase flexibility.
 For whatever it’s worth, people do seem to be more flexible when they stretch regularly for a while.
 It’s not easy to achieve, but it can be done.
 The phenomenon is widely observed, and has been confirmed by experiments.
+I previously cited Marshall et al — a decent and recent example — and there are certainly others.

 The trouble is, what is it worth?
 Is it actually a benefit?
 I’ve already argued that is not, but to make the case more effectively, it’s important to study the nature of flexibility.
 When someone increases their flexibility, what changes, exactly?
 How does it work?